LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Experiments

 \subsection{Sim-to-Real Evaluation}

 \textbf{Overview.} For real-world evaluations, we utilize the Unitree A1 robot \cite{unitree} to facilitate real-world deployment.
-The pretraining process is identical to the sim-to-sim experiments, and the testing environment consists of diverse real-world terrains, as depicted in Fig.~\ref{fig:vis-real}.
+Real-world observation of A1 only includes proprioception $o_t \in \mathbb{R}^{45}$ without visual input.
+The action $a_t \in \mathbb{R}^{12}$ specifies target joint positions converted to joint torques via a PD controller.
+The testing environment consists of diverse real-world terrains, as depicted in Fig.~\ref{fig:vis-real}.

-Data collected in the real world are transmitted to a host computer with a GTX 4090 GPU to execute the continual training.
-Trajectories are collected with a length of $4$ seconds each.
-After each batch of $5$ trajectories is collected, the agent is trained for an episode of $200$ iterations in the simulation.
-Here, we only update the onboard policy after $10$ episodes to simplify the data collection process.
-We demonstrate that this simplicity approximates the real workflow for the empirical consistency in simulation parameters predicted from trajectories collected by different policies.
+The pretraining phase is identical to the sim-to-sim ones.
+For the policy adaptation phase, data collected in the real world are transmitted to a host computer with a GTX 4090 GPU to execute the continual training.
+To be more specific, we run 30 loops in total, and in each loop, we collect a batch of $5$ trajectories, each with length of $200$ timesteps (equal to $4$ seconds).
+After each batch of trajectories is collected, the agent is trained for $200$ iterations in the simulation.
+To simplify the data collection process, here we update the onboard policy every $10$ loops (equals $2000$ simulation iterations), which we find has little impact on the adaptive performance.

-The real-world observation includes proprioception $o_t \in \mathbb{R}^{45}$, obtained or estimated from the onboard sensors and IMU.
-The action $a_t \in \mathbb{R}^{12}$ specifies target joint positions converted to joint torques via a PD controller with stiffness and damping set to $28.0$ and $0.7$, respectively.
-The policy operates at $50$ Hz.

-We compare our method to Origin in Sec.~\ref{sec:sim-results} to highlight the improvement.
+We compare LoopSR to Origin (DreamWaQ) and RMA baselines to highlight the improvement.
 Each evaluation includes $10$ trials to reduce stochasticity while obviating damage to robot hardware.
-The performance metrics include the time required to traverse through a specified path and the success rate in demanding terrains.
+The performance metrics include the time required to traverse a specified path and the success rate in demanding terrains.

-\textbf{Results.} The results in Fig.~\ref{fig:real-time} and Tab.~\ref{table:success_rate} demonstrate that LoopSR achieves superior performance across all tasks compared with Origin, and ensures better safety during operation.
-The results indicate that LoopSR enhances locomotion policy capacity and fulfills the purpose of lifelong policy adaptation.
+\textbf{Results.} The results in Tab.~\ref{table:real-time} and Tab.~\ref{table:success_rate} demonstrate that \textbf{LoopSR} achieves superior performance across all tasks compared with zero-shot sim-to-real methods \textbf{Origin} and \textbf{RMA}, and ensures better safety during operation.
+The results indicate that \textbf{LoopSR} enhances locomotion policy capacity and fulfills the purpose of lifelong policy adaptation.